simubank/project10-bomberman/backend/README.md

 GET /customers/:customerId/spending/:category
- * The amount of spending by the customer within the category overall
+ * The amount of spending by the customer within the category overall for transactions that have already passed
  * Functioning, untested

 GET /customers/:customerId/spending/:category/withinDays/:days